5 ways the food and beverage industry changed in 2020

 This agility pays off in multiple other contexts, too.
 If you’re thinking about expanding to new markets, your ability to cater to local regulations and preferences is essential.
 Adyen’s unified payments platform allows you to add popular local payment methods to your checkout, both in-store and online, with a quick and seamless integration.
 When it comes to expanding globally, having a user-friendly and secure checkout from day one is key to winning new customers and driving conversions.

 The same goes for expanding to new channels; something that’s been highlighted by the COVID-19 pandemic and its subsequent complications: businesses who can quickly pivot their in-store sales to online channels fare far better than those with more limited operations.
-According to our latest payments data, 50% of unified commerce retailers have seen transactions remain consistent during the pandemic.
+According to our latest payments data, 49% of businesses are now in a better position due to investments to improve operations.

 When the store is busy, you want to be on the floor, not manually crunching numbers in the back office.
 And at the end of the day, you’d rather be heading home, not sifting through reports.
 But when you can only access your backend system from your physical store, or from various separate accounts, you lose that freedom.